saiharshanani/Recipy/README.md

 views are controlled by the Controller.

 #### Search - (Model,View):
-Search model fetches and returns the results to search view from APIs for an input item, where search view renders the results and displays it in search results container using DOM manipulations which has the title, author, image, URL for the recipe.
+Search model fetches and returns the results to search view from APIs using async- await for an input item, where search view renders the results and displays it in search results container using DOM manipulations which has the title, author, image, URL for the recipe.
 The search results container incorporates a pagination technique to display
 10 results per page and page navigation.

 #### Recipe - (Model,View):